kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

 That DaemonSet will target nodes:

 - that match the `Module`'s `.spec.selector`;
-- on which the kernel module is loaded (where the ModuleLoader pod has the `Ready` condition).
+- on which the kernel module is loaded.

 ## `Module` CRD

-The `Module` Custom Resource Definition represents a kernel module that should be loaded on all or select nodes in the cluster, through a ModuleLoader image.
+The `Module` Custom Resource Definition represents a kernel module that should be loaded on all or select nodes in the cluster, through a kmod image.
 A Module specifies one or more kernel versions it is compatible with, as well as a node selector.

 The compatible versions for a `Module` are listed under `.spec.moduleLoader.container.kernelMappings`.